data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 In some cases, enterprises decide to separate CICD resources from data application resources, which at the same time, need to be deployed to multiple accounts.
 Data.all allows users to easily define their CICD environment and other infrastructure environments in a flexible, robust way.

 Let's see it with an example.
 In your enterprise, the Research team has 3 AWS accounts: Research-CICD, Research-DEV and Research-PROD.
-They want to ingest data with a data pipeline that is written in Infrastructure-As-Code in the Research-CICD account.
+They want to ingest data with a data pipeline that is written in Infrastructure as Code (IaC) in the Research-CICD account.
 The actual data pipeline is deployed in 2 data accounts.
 First, in Research-DEV for development and testing and once it is ready it is deployed to Research-PROD.